sniffmcmuffin/SQL4/README.md

 # SQL4
 # SCHOOL ASSIGNMENT, 4th ATTEMPT
+#
+# STATUS:
+# Everything for G should be there.
+Not 199% done with crud functions in the ui for database first.
+Nor all tests and no summary comments.
+#
 # TODO:
 # Make sure that when creating a new user the email address is unique.
 # Make it delete by email rather then id.